-- 9. Shoreline or riverbank disturbed during construction shall be stabilized by appropriate soil erosion control practices to minimize sediment delivery into the water, which may result in an adverse impact to aquatic biota, including bull trout. - 10.
-Disturbed soils shall be re-vegetated with non-invasive plant species within the current or next appropriate planting season. - 11.
-All construction debris shall be disposed of in an upland location in a manner that precludes it from reentering Waters of the U.S., including wetlands.
-Disposal must be in compliance with all state and local regulations with regard to open burning of construction debris. - 12.
+- Disposal must be in compliance with all state and local regulations with regard to open burning of construction debris. - 17.
 Hammer or vibratory pile-driving equipment is allowed when driving steel piling into the lakebed during in-water work.
 A bubble curtain in the water AND a wood, rubber or synthetic block, between the driving apparatus and the pile, shall be used at all times when using hammer-driving equipment.
-Bubble curtains shall be maintained according to manufacturer's specifications. - 13.
+Bubble curtains shall be maintained according to manufacturer's specifications.
+No more than 16 piles may be driven by impact hammer per day. - 18.
 Installation of light penetrative decking (e.g., grating or clear translucent material) is required for docks constructed between 100 yards and 1⁄4 mile on each side of the mouth of excluded streams (see Section III).
 Light penetrative decking is required for docks constructed near known kokanee spawning areas in order to reduce potential impacts to kokanee, potential prey base for bull trout.
 Grating or clear translucent material is required to cover the entire surface area of the piers and ramps.
-Grating material must have at least 60% open area, and clear translucent material must have greater than 90% light transmittance (as rated by the manufacturer). - 14.
-Any equipment operating over water is required to replace hydraulic fluid with vegetable or mineral oil, which is less toxic to fish and other aquatic organisms. - 15.
-No in- or overwater concrete pouring is authorized under this RGP. - 16.
+Grating material must have at least 60% open area, and clear translucent material must have greater than 90% light transmittance (as rated by the manufacturer). - 19.
+Any equipment operating over water is required to replace hydraulic fluid with vegetable or mineral oil, which is less toxic to fish and other aquatic organisms. - 20.
+Any hydraulic boat or waterski lifts are required to replace hydraulic fluid with Environmentally Acceptable Lubricants, or to comply with any State water quality standards relative to hydraulic oil, whichever is more stringent. - 21.
+No in- or overwater concrete pouring is authorized under this RGP. - 22.
 The permittee is responsible for all work done by any contractor.
 Permittee shall ensure any contractor who performs the work is informed of and follows all the terms and conditions of this authorization, including any Special Conditions listed above.
-Permittee shall also ensure these terms and conditions are incorporated into engineering plans and contract specifications.
+The permittee shall also ensure these terms and conditions are incorporated into engineering plans and contract specifications. - 23.
+All pressure-treated wood must be treated in a manner consistent with the pesticide's EPA-approved labeling.
+As a matter of good industry practice, pressure-treated wood ties are also to be treated in accordance with standards established by the American Wood Protection Association.
+Additionally, only wood treated with ACQ, ACZA, CA-B, and copper naphthenate may be used.
+Any wood treated with creosote, CCA, Penta, or any other type of chemical will not be covered under the RGP-27 without a completed individual ESA consultation. - 24.
+To prevent unanticipated effects to bull trout, no digging or trenching in the lakebed or riverbed will be done in-water.